mate-academy/react_sum/README.md

 ## Task
-Implement a component `Sum` accepting props `a` and `b` and rendering a paragraph with the text: "Sum of 2 and 1 is 3". `App` component should render 3 `Sum` components for `2 + 2`, `10 + 0` and `-5 + 5`
+Implement a component `Sum` accepting props `a` and `b` and rendering a pa ragraph with the text: "Sum of 2 and 1 is 3". `App` component should render 3 `Sum` components for `2 + 2`, `10 + 0` and `-5 + 5`